 What test options does Variantyx offer?

 We offer testing for rare genetic disorders, reproductive genetics, and precision oncology.
 All of our tests are based on our whole genome sequencing methodology.
 Using whole genome sequencing, our Genomic Unity® test portfolio offers analyses for the genome, exome, targeted panels, and custom gene panels for conditions that occur throughout life, from childhood through adulthood.
 Our Reproductive Genetic Analyses are diagnostic whole genome tests for a fetus and expectant families.
+Our Precision Oncology portfolio includes diagnostic whole genome tests for cancer treatment optimization and assessment of cancer predisposition.
 Review our Products & Services page for more information.
 We also provide personal, proactive genome screening, through Genomic Inform®.

 How can I place an order for testing?

 Providers can submit a test requisition form through our Provider Portal or via fax to our Clinical Coordination team.
 If this is your first order with Variantyx, please contact our Clinical Sales Specialists to get your account set up today via the Contact Us page.

 How do I request kits?